tksfz/pronto/README.md

     <div id="stdout"></div>
     <script>startProntoWebSocket("stdout", "@controllers.routes.Application.wsHello.webSocketURL()");</script>

 You can see a [full example](https://github.com/tksfz/pronto/tree/master/sample-app) in the repo.
-Pronto leverages Play's existing libraries for WebSockets, iteratees, and especially [Akka dataflow concurrency](http://doc.akka.io/docs/akka/2.0.3/scala/dataflow.html).

 Pronto is geared towards quickly hacking small scripts when you don't want to fuss with building a complex UI or MVC.
 Potential use cases include:  internal tools, devops tasks, bots (part of the inspiration comes from GitHub's Hubot).
 It also is meant to demonstrate the flexibility of the Play framework.